Main Content start here

 Rising Geriatric Population

 The geriatric population in India is not only rapidly increasing, but it is also expected to rise by 41% over the next decade, according to the Government of India National Statistical Office.
 This projection indicates that India's geriatric population, aged 60 and above, will reach a staggering 194 million in 2031, compared to 138 million in 2021.
-Among the states, Kerala stands out with the highest elderly population, accounting for approximately 16.5% of the geriatric population, followed by Tamil Nadu, Himachal Pradesh, Bihar, Uttar Pradesh, and Assam.
+Among states, Kerala has the highest share of elderly people, at approximately 16.5%, followed by Tamil Nadu, Himachal Pradesh, Bihar, Uttar Pradesh, and Assam.

 Segmental Insights